-You’ll never truly ‘get organized’ until you buy less stuff
+Perspective | You’ll never truly ‘get organized’ until you buy less stuff

 Here are some tips to help you break up with overconsumption.

 What is all this stuff?
 I frequently go into clients’ homes, and as they show me around, they’ll usually open a few closets and say: “I have no idea what’s in here.”
 Or they’ll explain that they couldn’t find the box of printer paper they bought last month, or their hammer or stapler, so they bought another one.
-This seems harmless, but when it becomes a routine, it creates organization problems.
+This seems harmless, but when it becomes routine, it creates organization problems.

 Begin by taking a look around to see what you have, what you need, what you like and what you can get rid of.
 Periodically taking a basic inventory and purging will help you make more informed shopping decisions and will help eliminate repeat purchases.
 You don’t have to inventory your entire household at once; break it into manageable categories, such as kitchen appliances or winter clothes, then identify what you use regularly and what can go.